 Civic Duty: Basic Law in Everyday Life – The players of the card game ‘Civic Duty: Basic Law in Everyday Life’ have various situation cards in their hands, which they have to match with the revealed law cards.
 By making this connection, players recognise the relevance of the Basic Law for everyday life.

-Students: Julia Vermöhlen, Linus von Appen
+Student: Julia Vermöhlen, Linus von Appen

 Lecturer: Prof. Barbara Kotte